2025–26 West of Scotland Football League: First Division

+Irvine Meadow won the First Division title on 2 May 2026; their 4–1 win at Gartcairn coupled with a 2–2 draw for St Roch's at Kilbirnie Ladeside gave them an unassailable 13-point lead.

 Team changes

 Defending champions Arthurlie were promoted to the Premier Division alongside Rutherglen Glencairn, Renfrew and Kilwinning Rangers while Maybole, Blantyre Victoria and Ashfield were relegated to the Second Division.
 In their place, Benburb, Gartcairn and Darvel were relegated from the Premier Division and Neilston, Whitletts Victoria, Muirkirk and Lanark United were promoted from the Second Division.